 The Administrative Division is responsible for the overall administrative functions of the Police Department.
 Examples include, but are not limited to, Criminal Investigations, front office operations, dispatch, records, 9-1-1 operations, fiscal planning and management, recruitment and personnel, facilities maintenance, and photo enforcement.
 The division is broken down into three sections:

 The Patrol Division of the Paradise Valley Police Department is comprised of four patrol squads.
 Each squad consists of four officers, one corporal, and one sergeant.
-The Department's Field Operations Lieutenant heads the patrol division, and is responsible for the overall delivery of daily police services.
+The Department's Field Operations Commander heads the patrol division, and is responsible for the overall delivery of daily police services.

 The four patrol squads provide around-the-clock coverage of the Town, with the staffing range between three and six officers on-duty at any given time.